(Top illustration: metaphorical reaper Others riding Ice Spiders, by Jon Howe, for 2020 aSoIaF Calendar)

 The only tale in the books that potentially points to the origin of the Borrel webbing mark is that of Nimble Dick about squishers.
 Nimble Dick’s real name is Dick Crabb who claims to be a descendant of Ser Clarence Crabb.
 Of interest for this essay is the parallel between both chapters.
 In one, Davos notices the webbing of the Borrels between their fingers over eating crab stew, while a crab tells tales of water-dwelling monsters with webs between their fingers in the other.

 Speculation over the connection between the Squishers and the Borrels are not our concern here, but the potential tie to spiders instead.
 Crabs are crustaceans, which are mostly aquatic animals, while arachnids are mostly terrestrial.
 Both crustaceans and arachnids are subgroups of the arthropod animal group, having both an exoskeleton as well as hemocyanin reliance in common.
 But each survive in another environment and evolve into a different shape as they adapted to it.
 Crabs are not spiders, but their cousins.
 As a consequence the same thing would be true for the white spiderlike Others and the fish-belly white Squishers, and this evolutionary tie is represented by referring to white crabs as spider crabs, which is the Borrel sigil.
 Where spiders build mazes and silk webs to catch their prey, the Borrels lure their prey at night into the trap that are the Fingers with a night lamp and cliffs, hence they webbing between their fingers.
+And of course, it brings those Walking Webs of the Plague Star back to mind.
 And as with Varys, the Qartheen and Lysa Arryn we get a “this smells” allusion by George: Sisterton and Godric Borrel are “fishy”.

 “Then you are in the wrong place, with the wrong lord.”
 Lord Godric seemed amused.
 “This is Sisterton, on Sweetsister.”